sonic-net/sonic-mgmt/ansible/doc/README.testbed.VsSetup.md

 ```
 $ ./testbed-cli.sh -m veos.vtb -n 4 start-vms server_1 password.txt
 ```
-  - please note: Here "password.txt" is the ansible vault password file name/path.
-Ansible allows user use ansible vault to encrypt password files.
-By default, this shell script require a password file.
-If you are not using ansible vault, just create a file with a dummy pasword and pass the filename to the command line.
+  - Please note: Here "password.txt" is the Ansible Vault password file name/path.
+Ansible allows user to use Ansible Vault to encrypt password files.
+By default, this shell script requires a password file.
+If you are not using Ansible Vault, just create a file with a dummy password and pass the filename to the command line.
 The file name and location is created and maintained by user.

-Check that all VMs are up and running, and the passwd is ```123456```
+Check that all VMs are up and running, and the passwd is `123456`
 ```
 $ ansible -m ping -i veos.vtb server_1 -u root -k
 VM0102 | SUCCESS => {